 Make the most of your final morning in the depths of the Pantanal - perhaps one last glide in the canoe across the mirrored waterways, or to seek out brightly plumed parrots and gossiping macaws.

 After a lingering lunch, your guide will return to transfer you via road back to Campo Grande.
-Spend the night there, and if you are feeling spritely - hit the legendary live music bars and buzzing restaurants of this high energy student city.
+Spend the night here.

 After the shortest city break, it's time to head back into the wild with a trip to the untamed Amazon.

-From Campo Grande airport you will take a short 30-minute flight to touch down in Manaus.
+From Campo Grande airport you will take a six-hour connecting flight to touch down in Manaus.
 A guide will be waiting to take you to the docks where (weather depending) you will take a private seaplane ride to your rainforest accommodation for the next few days: another amazing lodge.